vueandme/pizza-components/docs/schema.md

 ## High order components

 > H.O.C. are a way to promote reusability and cleaner code the aim is to take a component and return a new component with added functionality
-> Normaly they are defined like this
+> Usually they are defined like this

 ```javascript
 const hoc = component => {